tarantool/doc/doc/1.7/reference/configuration/cfg_snapshot_daemon.rst

     it has created ten snapshots.
 After that, it will delete the oldest snapshot (and any associated write-ahead-log files) after creating a new one.

-    Remember that, as stated earlier, snapshots will not be deleted if replication is ongoing and the file has not been relayed to a replica.
+    Remember that, as noted earlier, snapshots will not be deleted if replication is ongoing and the file has not been relayed to a replica.
     Therefore ``checkpoint_count`` has no effect unless all replicas are alive.

     | Type: integer
     | Default: 2